apache/nuttx/configs/stm3240g-eval/README.txt

     from the others, however, in that it uses the NxConsole driver to host the NSH shell.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    Some of the differences in this configuration and the normal nsh configuration include these settings in the defconfig file:
+    2. Some of the differences in this configuration and the normal nsh configuration include these settings in the defconfig file:

        These select NX Multi-User mode:

          CONFG_NX_MULTIUSER=y
          CONFIG_DISABLE_MQUEUE=n

        The following definition in the defconfig file to enables the NxConsole
        driver:

          CONFIG_NXCONSOLE=y

-    The appconfig file selects examples/nxconsole instead of examples/nsh:
+       And this selects examples/nxconsole instead of examples/nsh:

-      CONFIGURED_APPS += examples/nxconsole

-    Other configuration settings:

-      CONFIG_STM32_CODESOURCERYW=y  : CodeSourcery under Windows
+         CONFIG_EXAMPLES_NXCONSOLE=y

+       LCD Orientation:

          CONFIG_LCD_LANDSCAPE=y        : 320x240 landscape

+    3. Default build environment (also easily reconfigured):

+         CONFIG_HOST_WINDOWS=y                    : Windows
+         CONFIG_WINDOWS_CYGWIN=y                  : With Cygwin
+         CONFIG_ARMV7M_TOOLCHAIN_CODESOURCERYW=y  : CodeSourcery under Windows

   nxwm
   ----